 Mortgage-backed securities—where your mortgage and thousands of others get wrapped up together in an investment vehicle—drive mortgage rates much more directly.
 If buyers find these less attractive, rates need to increase to offer a better return for the investors.

 Nothing stalls home sales like fear.
 If you target higher-value homes, you may include features that other builders consider upgrades.
 Pull back on that some to offer a lower starting price.
 Your buyers will feel like they’re getting a good value and have the mindset to buy upgrades.

 Builders need to keep an eye on the market.
 Know what’s going on in terms of how easy it is to get loans, and how much people are willing to spend on new homes.
 A small amount of awareness helps you distance yourself from competitors who may be tone-deaf to the economy.

 How Do I Protect Myself Against Inflation?
 Escalation Clauses.

 One of the major unknowns for the housing industry center on how rising Fed rates interact with tariffs.
 For construction materials not purchased right after everyone signs the contract, consider including an escalation clause.

 Editors Note: Escalation clauses help protect your bottom line.
 They ensure a slowing market doesn’t negatively affect the contracts you put in place prior to a downturn or rise in material costs.
 If costs go up, they kick in to allow you to adjust the contract accordingly.

 One big thing to note here: Don’t act embarrassed or feel like you need to beat around the bush with escalation clauses.
 Explain to your client why it’s there and be upfront about it.
-Be prepared to at least discuss alternative materials that are being produced in the US and won’t go up in price due to tariffs.
+Be prepared to at least discuss alternative materials that you can source from the USA and won’t go up in price due to tariffs.